viki2711/My-Shop/README.md

 Art Shop app
 A platform for photographers to sell their photos, and for photo lovers to buy unique authentic photos/prints.

+The app was built with Node.js
+* Express.js framework for Node.js
+* Passport.js authentication middleware for Node.js
+* EJS for JavaScript templating.
+* MongoDB as database
+* Mongoose.js for MongoDB object modeling for Node.js

 The basic version has:

 Security-